UN chief urges immediate cessation of hostilities in Gaza

 UN secretary general Antonio Guterres urged all parties in the deepening Israeli-Palestinian conflict to respect international law, as he denounced the latest violence in the region as “appalling”.

-Amid no signs of the week-long conflict abating, the UN Security Council met in emergency session on Sunday, but struggled to find agreement on a joint statement amid resistance from the United States.
+Amid no signs of the week-long conflict abating, the UN Security Council met in emergency session on Sunday, but a joint statement remained out of reach due to resistance from the United States, Israel’s most steadfast ally on the council.

 Opening the meeting, which was also addressed by the Palestinian foreign minister and Israel’s ambassador to the United States , Mr Guterres said the events of the past week were “the most serious escalation in Gaza and Israel in years”.